Moving through the OSCE stations

 Interacting with an examiner

 PEs will be observing, assessing and recording your performance while you interact with the SP.
 You do not need to introduce yourself to the PE.
-The PE may move to the examining table to better observe your skills.

-Candidates have reported feeling nervous about an PE’s facial expression or making marks on the score sheet.
+Candidates have reported feeling nervous about a PE’s facial expression or making marks on the score sheet.
 Do your best to focus on the patient and demonstrate your clinical competence without focusing on the examiner.

 There are some situations in which you will interact with the PE.
 For example: